microsoft/typespec/packages/versioning/README.md

 - a single `enum member` if using the same version or the consuming namespace is not versioned.
 - a mapping of consuming namespace version to consumed namespace version

-If we have a library with the following definition
+If we have a library with the following definition:

 ```cadl
 @versioned(Versions)